2020 Pac-12 Conference football season

 The 2020 Pac-12 Conference football season was the 42nd season of Pac-12 football taking place during the 2020 NCAA Division I FBS football season.
 The season was originally scheduled to begin on September 26, 2020, and end with the 2020 Pac-12 Championship Game on December 18–19, 2020, at Allegiant Stadium in Las Vegas, Nevada.
 On July 10, 2020, the Pac-12 announced that all competition in fall sports, including football, will be played exclusively in-conference due to the COVID-19 pandemic.
 On August 11, 2020, the Pac-12 Conference suspended all fall sports competitions due to the ongoing pandemic.
 On September 24, 2020 the Pac-12 Conference announced that the postponement of fall sports was to be ended and teams will return to play with a six-game Conference-only season to begin on November 6, and the Pac-12 Championship Game on December 18 with the rest of the conference seeded for a seventh game.

 The Pac-12 is a Power Five Conference under the College Football Playoff format along with the Atlantic Coast Conference, the Big 12 Conference, Big Ten Conference, and the Southeastern Conference.
 The 2020 season is the tenth for the twelve Pac-12 teams to be divided into two divisions of six teams each, named North and South.

-Previous season

-The Oregon Ducks defeated Utah Utes 37–15 in the Pac-12 Football Championship Game.

-Seven teams participated in bowl games, finishing with a record of 4–3.
-Washington defeated Boise State in the Las Vegas Bowl, 38–7.
-USC lost to Iowa in the Holiday Bowl, 24–49.
-Washington State lost to Air Force in the Cheez-It Bowl, 21–31.
-Arizona State defeated Florida State in the Sun Bowl, 20–14.
-Utah lost to Texas in the Alamo Bowl, 10–38.
-California defeated Illinois in the Redbox Bowl, 35–20.
-Oregon lost to Iowa State in the Fiesta Bowl Game, 34–17.